-Do you find yourself looking through your fridge searching for comfort food during times of increased stress or boredom?
-We’ve all been there, and if you’re ready to kick emotional eating curbside, you need to read this.
+Do you find yourself looking through your fridge searching for comfort food during times of increased daily stress or boredom?
+We’ve all been there, and if you’re ready to help kick emotional eating curbside, you need to read this.

 Ahead, we’re letting you in on exactly what emotional eating is and what you can do instead of snacking on those sweets when life gets hectic.

 First, let’s talk about what emotional eating is.
 Harvard Health describes emotional eating as eating comfort food when things in life get stressful.
 The problem is that while it may feel like a temporary fix to your stressed to the max emotions, it doesn’t last long and occasionally comes with a feeling of guilt.